exploring self-realization, sacred personhood, and full humanity

 all men by nature desire to know

 I say “so-called education” because the word “education,” far from inculcation, literally means “to draw out,” that is, from the depths of one’s inner person, a natural love of investigating the mysteries of life and the universe.
 As Aristotle said, there is much pleasure in the pursuit of knowledge.
-Consider his opening statement in Metaphysics:
+Consider his opening statement in his Metaphysics:

 “All men by nature desire to know.
 An indication of this is the delight we take in the senses; for even apart from their usefulness they are loved for themselves.”